Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/apdu/generate-pair.md

 Note that SP 800-73-4 declares that another possible value for the slot number is `04`.
 However, the YubiKey does not support that slot.

+The value for the "remaining bytes" field must be equal to the number of bytes that come after it.
+For example, if three bytes come after the "remaining bytes" field, the field's value must be 03.

 There are only four choices for "alg" (algorithm and size): RSA-1024 (06), RSA-2048 (07), ECC-P-256 (11), and ECC-P-384 (14).